Misato, Miyazaki

 Misato (美郷町, Misato-chō) is a town located in Higashiusuki District, Miyazaki Prefecture, Japan.
-As of 31 August 2023, the town has an estimated population of 4297 in 2020 households, and a population density of 9.8 persons per km².
+As of 31 August 2023, the town has an estimated population of 4297 in 2020 households, and a population density of 9.8 persons per km^{2}.
 The total area of the town is 448.84 sqkm..

 Geography

 Misato is located in northern Miyazaki Prefecture in the steep Kyushu Mountains.
 Approximately 90% of the town area is forest.